open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The _conversants_ section is optional and if present should contain a list of all the conversants in the conversation and be persisted by participants in the conversation.
 Each conversant object should contain an _identification_ key and an optional _persistentState_ key.

-The _identification_ section should be a copy of the _identification_section of the agent's manifest as defined in [4].
+The _identification_ section should be a copy of the _identification_ section of the agent's manifest as defined in [4].

 The _persistentState_ is optional and consists of key-value pairs where the values can be any arbitrary JSON object.
 The purpose of this is to enable agents to persist information that is important to maintaining internal state in the conversation.
-Any message sender can add a new unique key-value pair.
+Message senders should only add new key-valuep pairs to their own conversant object.

 All message handlers should persist the data in this section when replying to a message.
 Agents are encouraged to remove themselves from the _conversant_ section when sending a 'bye' event.
-It is encumbent on floor managers to also do basic housekeeping on the _Conversatn_ section.
+It is encumbent on floor managers to also do basic housekeeping on the _conversation_ section.

 There are currently no restrictions currently placed on the content of persistent objects.
 Privacy and security issues apply here.
 It is suggested that the data in these sections is encrypted but this is not mandatory.
 Consideration should also be given to the size of any objects in this section as this might affect the downstream performance of the remaining conversation.